-11.1 There shall be a Board of Examiners for each programme, and it shall meet each semester/trimester/yearly as appropriate.
+11.1 There shall be a Board of Examiners for each programme, a nd it shall meet each

+semester/trimester/yearly as appropriate.

-\See Assessment Services Guidelines and Procedures, section 12 (2021) for more information.
+See Assessment Services Guidelines and Procedures, section 12 (202.
+3) for more information.

-11.2 The board shall comprise
+11.2 The board shall comprise -,,, ,

+Member Role

+Head of Department Chairperson

+Assessment Officer Secretary

-MemberRoleHead of DepartmentChairpersonAssessment OfficerSecretaryAll Examiners for the semester/ trimester/ yearMemberExternal Examiner(s)\ (mandatory for local programmes)MemberRegistration OfficerObserver
+All Examiners for the semester/ trimester/ year Member

+External Examiner(s) (mandatory for local programmes) Member

+Registration Officer Observer

+All Project Supervisors (if applicable) Member